Click for possible route/stop changes on the day of your here.

 FAQs

-Our Boston tour is 13 miles long and two hours from start to finish, but our route is designed for you to hop off at any stop, explore a Boston attraction or neighborhood, and hop back on when you are ready to resume your Boston sightseeing experience.
+Our Boston tour is 13 miles long.
+From start to finish, the City Tour is two hours, the Back Bay Tour is 30 minutes, and the Seaport Loop is 30 minutes.
+Our route is designed for you to hop off at any stop, explore a Boston attraction or neighborhood, and hop back on when you are ready to resume your Boston sightseeing experience.
+Tour lengths vary based on traffic conditions.

 You may start your Old Town Trolley Tour at any of our convenient stops.
 Click on Map and Stops to see a list of our stops with information about the attractions and points of interest at each stop.

-The tour visits South End, Back Bay, Historic North End, Beacon Hill, the Theater District, Downtown Crossing, the Seaport District, and Charlestown.
+The tour visits South End, Back Bay, Historic North End, the Theater District, Downtown Crossing, the Seaport District, and Charlestown.

 We operate the city’s largest fleet of sightseeing vehicles and this allows us to pick up and drop off more frequently than any other tour company.
 The frequency of the trolleys depends on the time of the year, traffic, and weather conditions, but typically it is every 20 minutes.
 April – October: Daily.
 9am – 5pm.
 November – March: Daily.
 9am – 4pm.